 - lima beans

-- eat more fermented forms of soy instead (such as natto, tempeh, miso, fermented tofu).
-Many Asian cultures that benefit from the health benefits of soy eat mostly fermented soy (it’s the opposite in the U.S. and most of the West).
+- eat more fermented forms of soy (such as natto, tempeh, miso, fermented tofu).
+Many Asian countries that eat soy regularly tend to favor the fermented kind.

 2. Probiotic-rich Foods